 Go to the main content

-My grandchildren think being vegan is normal because that's all they've ever seen at my house.
-My daughter still apologizes for me when we eat out.
+My dinner guests think eating plant-based is just what happens at my house because that's all they've ever seen me serve.
+My mom still apologizes for me when we eat out.
 The generational gap isn't about food.
 It's about who gets to change and who has to explain it.

 The generational gap in my family isn't really about tofu or tempeh — it's about who earned the right to change without apology and who still owes the world an explanation.